Summary

 The Child Dental Benefits Schedule

-The Commonwealth Child Dental Benefits Schedule (CDBS) provides assistance for basic dental treatment over a two-year period for eligible children.
+The Commonwealth Child Dental Benefits Schedule (CDBS) covers some or all of the cost of basic dental treatments over a two year period for eligible children.

-A child is eligible if they are aged 2–17 years, are eligible for Medicare and receive Family Tax Benefit Part A or another relevant Australian Government payment.
+A child is eligible if they are aged 0–17 years, are eligible for Medicare and you receive Family Tax Benefit Part A or another relevant Australian Government payment.

 Where to get help